-Class is 9am to 6pm, 5 days per week.
+The full-time class is 9am to 6pm, 5 days per week, while the part-time class is 6 hours per week.
 As well as programming, students also learn personal and professional development skills in self-awareness and career development.
-After graduation, students meet Spiced Academy partners, with the aim of getting jobs as junior software developers.
+After graduation, students meet SPICED Academy partners, with the aim of getting jobs as junior software developers.

 Recent SPICED Academy News